-The Agricultural “Revolution”, and why we need Permaculture
+The so-called Agricultural “Revolution”, and why we need Permaculture

-Ever since the beginning of our culture, when people switched from a nomadic foraging lifestyle to a sedentary farming lifestyle in the Fertile Crescent about 10,000-8,000 years ago, humans had a hard time adapting to this new way of life.
+Ever since the very beginning of civilization, when some people slowly transitioned from a semi-nomadic foraging lifestyle to a sedentary farming lifestyle in the Fertile Crescent between 10,000-5,000 years ago, those people had a hard time adapting to agriculture (growing all your food, not only some) as their new way of life.

 What man build up, the wind and rain tore down.

 The fields he cleared for his crops and his villages, the jungle fought to reclaim.

 The seeds he sowed, the birds snatched away.

 The shoots he nurtured, the insects nibbled.

 The animals he bred and fed, the wolves and foxes stole away.